sanjushri777/BLENDED_LERNING_Implementation-of-Multiple-Linear-Regression-Model-with-Cross-Validation/README.md

 Developed by: Sanjushri A
 RegisterNumber: 21223040187
 '''
+/*
+Program to implement the multiple linear regression model for predicting car prices with cross-validation.
+Developed by: Vishwaraj G.
+RegisterNumber: 212223220125
+*/
 import pandas as pd
 from sklearn.model_selection import train_test_split, cross_val_score
 from sklearn.linear_model import LinearRegression